-"Yes, my dear aunt," returned the dying girl; "you have expressed my meaning much better than myself: but I thank Gon," said she, lifting her eyes to Heaven, "I am not ignorant of it.-There is one thing more," said she hesitatingly, "that I would say to my dear aunt; but not now,-I am not strong enough; in the afternoon, or to-morrow,-if I live so long."
+"Yes, my dear aunt," returned the dying girl; "you have expressed my meaning much better than myself: but I thank God," said she, lifting her eyes to Heaven, "I am not ignorant of it.-There is one thing more," said she hesitatingly, "that I would say to my dear aunt;- but not now-I am not strong enough; in the afternoon, or to-morrow-if I live so long."

-Mrs. Irvin, seeing her extremely weakened by speaking so much, advised her to wait till the Luca; her val Mas. peared a she, a u of the ward? w shewed of her I said the time s time she mentioned; and then begging her to try to get some sleep, she went with Ellen for a little air in the garden.
+Mrs. Irvin, seeing her extremely weakened by speaking so much, advised her to wait till the time she mentioned; and then begging her to try to get some sleep, she went with Ellen for a little air in the garden.

-Their whole conversation was respecting Anna.-" What a sister shall I lose!" said Ellen; " I seem as if, till now, I never knew her value!"
+Their whole conversation was respecting Anna.-" What a sister shall I lose!" said Ellen; "I seem as if, till now, I never knew her value"

-Mrs. Irvin checked the complaint that appeared arising :-" With her last breath," said she, " she seems desirous to do good; and shall we regret that she is so soon to receive her reward ?"
+Mrs. Irvin checked the complaint that appeared arising.-" With her last breath," said she, "she seems desirous to do good; and shall we regret that she is so soon to receive her reward?"

-"Oh no," said Ellen, gratefully resigned to the will of Heaven, "I will pray that I may spend the remainder of my life in the same carnest endeavour!"
+"Oh no," said Ellen, gratefully resigned to the will of Heaven, "I will pray that I may spend the remainder of my life in the same earnest endeavour!"

-When they returned from their walk, on hearing from Martin, that the object of their attention was now asleep, they went not into her room, but continued below with Mr. Herbert, who, according to his daily custom, had called to know how the invalid then was.
+When they returned from their walk, on hearing from Martin that the object of their attention was now asleep, they went not into her room, but continued below with Mr. Herbert, who, according to his daily custom, had called to know how the invalid then was.

-Betsy Forbes was a constant enquirer in the kitchen, though she did not always see the family; till, this afternoon, Ellen had her into the parlour, and, by the resignation she herself shewed, prepared her soon to hear of the death of her benefactress.-" My poor sister Mary," said the grateful girl, " how will she bear this !
+Betsy Forbes was a constant enquirer in the kitchen, though she did not always see the family; till, this afternoon, Ellen had her into the parlour, and, by the resignation she herself shewed, prepared her soon to hear of the death of her benefactress.-" My poor sister Mary," said the grateful girl, " how will she bear this!